-Website navigation.
+Website navigation best practices.
 It’s the most important piece in helping your visitors find their way around your website.

 And it’s not just there to help them find their way around.
 If you lay it outright, you can also lead them around –which is exactly why you should be focusing on making your navigation flawless.

-We’re going to share with you the top B2B website design best practices to create the best website navigation known to mankind for your site.
+We’re going to share with you the best B2B website navigation best practices to create the best navigation known to mankind for your site.

 Your Website Is Like A Brick and Mortar Store